LibCrowds/libcrowds/docs/admin/project/results.md

 ## Updating

+To update a single result locate it in the table and click the 'Analyse' button.

-To update all results for the project click the 'Reanalyse' button at the top of the page.
+To update all results for the project click the 'Analyse all' button at the top of the page.

 {% hint style="danger" %}
-This feature should be used with caution.
+These updates should be used with caution.
 It will overwrite all of the current results for a project according to the current analysis function.
 {% endhint %}